IlariaPilo/new-hashing-benchmark/README.md

   -o, --output OUTPUT_DIR   Directory that will store the output -t, --threads THREADS     Number of threads to use (default: all) -f, --filter FILTER       Type of benchmark to execute, *comma-separated*
-                            Options = collisions,gaps,probe,all (default: all)
+                            Options = collisions,gaps,probe,build,all (default: all)
   -h, --help                Display this help message
 ```
 Results are saved in the specified output directory, in a file called `<filter>_<timestamp>.json`.